Cisco-Talos/clamav-safebrowsing/README.md

 lists within the database and generate GDB signature files and various modules for interacting with the database and Safebrowsing API.

-## Installation
+## Requirements

+`clamsb` requires:

+- A **lot** of RAM.
+We recommend a system with at least 12GB of RAM.

-`clamsb` requires a few third-party libraries that are listed in the requirements.txt file; these libraries can also be installed through `setup.py`.
+- A few third-party libraries that are listed in the requirements.txt file; these libraries can also be installed through `setup.py`.

-`clamsb` requires a Google API key with access to the Safebrowsing V4 API.
+- A Google API key with access to the Safebrowsing V4 API.
 Instructions for acquiring an API key can be found at https://developers.google.com/safe-browsing/v4/get-started.

-`clamsb` requires a MySQL database to manage Safebrowsing Lists and build logs.
+- A MySQL database to manage Safebrowsing Lists and build logs.
 The database will need a user with credentials to create, modify, and delete tables on the database.
 It is recommended you generate a specialized database and user for access.
 Once the database parameters are specified to the `clamsb` configuration, required tables will automatically be generated on the first sync.

+## Installation

 `clamsb` can be installed from this directory using the `setup.py` script but can be ran directly from this directory. `clamsbsync.py` and `clamsbwrite.py`